-One of the great things about living in a city the size of Houston is that there are plenty of fun and interesting things to do that don't cost a lot of money.
+One of the great things about visiting a city the size of Houston is that there are plenty of fun and interesting things to do that don't cost a lot of money.
 Being the most populous city in the state of Texas, Houston supports the arts, outdoor recreation, cultural events, and preserves Texas history.

-Sam Houston Boat Tours are a free, 90-minute cruise aboard the Port of Houston Authority’s public charter boat.
+Sam Houston Boat Tours offer a free, 90-minute cruise aboard the Port of Houston Authority’s public charter boat.
 This 95-foot vessel holds 100 passengers.
 Check the tour schedule to find out when you can reserve a spot.
 On occasion, the vessel will be pulled for maintenance and that will be announced on the website.

 Reservations at least 24 hours in advance are required.
 Reserve your spot online.